Sherborne School: Houses

 Abbey House has been in continuous use since 1868, but it was also used from 1835 to 1849.

 Wallace House (formerly Elmdene) was originally used as a 'waiting house', but in 1977 it became a full house and was renamed Wallace House after headmaster Alexander Ross Wallace.

 In 1999, The Green moved from the Old Green (formerly the Angel Inn) to its current site at Greenhill House (formerly the site of Sherborne International, until 1991).
 The Old Green was then converted into housing.

-Westcott House was closed to pupils in 1999 for use as part of Sherborne International.
-It will be reopened as a Sherborne boys' boarding house in September 2022.

 Sherborne School houses are separated into in and out houses, with in houses situated near to the school, and out houses spread out around the town.
 In: a, b, c, f.
-Out: d, e, g, h, m.
+Out: d, e, g, m.